ThroneUnknown/CalcText-BASIC/README.txt

               Inside the tags, any TI-BASIC code or pseudocode can be included, and can span multiple lines.
 Make sure that no unnecessary characters are included.
               Default: <l>(+12,)</l>

-,text         Replaced with Text(y,x,text) using the color that was last defined.
+,[text]         Replaced with Text(y,x,text) using the color that was last defined.
 The default character is , but can be defined with the TCHAR command.

 ;;;           Triggers new page immediately, can be changed with the NPAGE command